Tableau Bridge FAQ

 As a starting point, we recommend initially configuring at least two Tableau Bridge clients for redundancy, and in many Bridge deployments, more than one Bridge client is necessary to support data freshness needs.

-Bridge can support up to 10 concurrent extract refreshes.
-Determine how many extracts are necessary in the available time window.
+Bridge supports up to 10 concurrent published data source extract refreshes by default.
+This value can be changed based on your workload and hardware requirements.
+See Change the Bridge Client Settings.
+Determine how many published data source extracts are necessary in the available time window.
 In many situations, there are several concentrated time blocks when extracts must occur.
 You need enough Bridge clients to complete all required extract refreshes this time window.
 For example, if you have 7 hours of extract refreshes to run, and a 4-hour window to run them in, then 2 Bridge clients would be a reasonable number to use.

 Bridge supports 16 live queries per client.
 Determine the number of concurrent users.
 Site admins can monitor traffic to data sources with live connections using a built-in administrative view in Tableau Cloud.
 This gives a high-level view into how often particular data sources with live connections are being accessed.